rzzzwilson/pyMail/README.rst

 We use a two pane view instead of the Thunderbird (and others) three pane approach.
 In that approach one pane is only to select a mailbox.
 We can do that through the toolbar.

+The toolbar will have:

-Have two "buttons" in the toolbar, the left-most showing the server and the second showing the mailbox.
+* two "buttons" in the toolbar to select server and mailbox.
+  The left-most shows the server and the second shows the mailbox.
+* a "delete" button to delete currently selected email
+* a "reply" button ...
+* a "forward" button ...

 What do we do if an email body has both plain text and HTML payloads?
 Display both, plain text only or HTML only?